 Rigorous budgetary control arrangements are in place together with a devolved system of budgetary control, which ensured resources were allocated to priorities as required.
-Monthly control reports on budgetary performance are considered.
+Monthly control reports on budgetary performance for the group are considered.

 Budget Outturn of the Chief Constable